 Mild Abrasives

 Cleaning teeth effectively also depends on the right level of abrasion to remove plaque without harming enamel.
 Herbal toothpaste options often rely on gentle abrasives like hydrated silica, calcium carbonate, or bentonite clay to do this job.
 These materials are chosen because they can scrub the surface of teeth without scratching or wearing them down.
 Found in many plant-based toothpaste choices, these mild abrasives balance cleaning power with safety.
 Their texture allows for daily use, even for people with dental restorations or enamel erosion.
-They don’t foam aggressively or leave behind residues, which makes them ideal for people looking for a more natural brushing experience.
+They don’t foam aggressively or leave behind residue, making them ideal for people seeking a more natural brushing experience.

 Botanical and Herbal Extracts